 The Dogs and The Ratchet Control Clips

 Permanently gripping the wheel and press-riveted to each other, this unit is the key to our silent ratchet.
 Designed at very calculated angles from one another, these components do something radical when the wheel is in motion—they become disengaged from the wheel and, via friction due to the constant contact the ratchet contact clips have to the wheel, they move along with and then away from the wheel, removing themselves out of play.
 Without the dogs in play, they never touch the wheel and “click” along with its movement.
 But why have two pawls?
 To best explain our answer, we have to discuss something we call the anti-reverse cage.
-Shown upon the cog in the image on the left below, the anti-reverse cage is what allows users to stop the ratchet from moving freely.
+This "cage" is what allows users to stop the ratchet from moving freely.
 But, due to the ratchet contact clips allowing the wheel to move without the engagement of the dog, the only time that the dog does becomes engaged is when the anti-reverse cage is brought up to limit the wheel’s movement.
 See, the moment when the teeth finally engage with the wheel, if they are not exactly at the start of the slot of a tooth, they have to travel to the next tooth.
 Yet how far do they have to go?
 To calculate that distance, you take 360 degrees and divide it by the amount of teeth are on the wheel.
 So let’s do so for AeroCrank.
 360 degrees divided by 15 teeth 24 degrees.
 24 degrees, a small distance, but what if we could make that distance smaller?
 Immediately, most would say that we should just add more teeth.
 But that exponentially decreases the strength of the system.
 Others use a bit more complex approach, using a one-way ball bearing.
 But that wears and can only withstand a minimum amount of pressure.
 So, instead, never wearing and able to bear significantly more pressure, we used two pawls.
 For then, in the rare case of one missing, the current dog would only have to travel 24 degrees divided by 2—12 degrees—before catching on the second pawl.
 Lastly, made of titanium and brass respectively, the screw fastener and bushing further assist in allow the pawls to pivot and move accordingly.

 The Rounded Edges